 - Mediation sessions.
 These are meetings where we discuss your issues together.
 Many Family Law cases take only two or three mediation sessions, and some require just one session.
 Each session lasts no more than two hours.
 In between meetings, there might be homework or just time to reflect on options presented in the sessions.

 - Drafting the agreement.
-After you and your spouse have arrived at an agreement, our firm will help you write it down in a legal document known as the Memorandum of Understanding (MOU).
+After you and your spouse have arrived at an agreement, our firm will help you write it down in a legal document.
 We’ll give you ample time to review and/or revise this document before you sign it.

 - Final meeting.
 Your mediation is now concluded, usually successfully.
 At this meeting, we’ll be endorsing together any documents needed to finalize your matter with the courts.
 While court documents are not always required, most clients prefer to have their results at least ready for filing with a court.